Introduction

 Targeting Children by Class

-This also works with other attributes, not just data-*
+This also works with other attributes, not just data-*, for example, role, aria-*, or custom attributes.

 Target immediate children with specific data attributes.